 An additional surprise was that on the day of my visit, I was trying to figure out where to eat lunch before the visit, and I accidentally found out that a piece of the Berlin Wall can be seen right outside of the museum.

 And how does the Berlin Wall belong there?
-As the Columbus Dispatch states, it “focuses on how Civil War era slaves reached freedom, and on freedom around the world”.
+As the Columbus Dispatch States, it “focuses on how Civil War era slaves reached freedom, and on freedom around the world”.

 The Berlin Wall has a special meaning in my life, when it fell in November, 1989, I lived in Hungary, We experienced how freedom returned to our countries.
 I was in East Germany, and later I was there when it was Germany again.
 We celebrated when the Hungarian border was opened so that people from Eastern Germany could go through the iron curtain and freely visit West Germany.